 April de Angelis

-Acclaimed English dramatist April de Angelis is the librettist for the opera Flight, composed by Jonathan Dove, which receives its Canadian première at Pacific Opera Victoria in 2020.
+Acclaimed English dramatist April de Angelis is the librettist for Jonathan Dove’s acclaimed opera Flight, which receives its Canadian première at Pacific Opera Victoria in 2020.

 Flight was commissioned by Glyndebourne Opera, and Glyndebourne Touring Opera premiered the work in 1998.
 It received its professional mainstage premiere at Glyndebourne Festival Opera in a 1999 production by Richard Jones and was revived at Glyndebourne in August 2005.
 De Angelis took part of the inspiration for the plot from the true-life story of Mehran Karimi Nasseri, an Iranian refugee who lived at Charles de Gaulle Airport, Paris, for several years, unable to exit the airport terminal.